KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 As a developer, it’s our responsibility to make sure we only ship code we trust.
 One of the easiest attack vectors right now is via malicious SDKs.
 If an SDK is open source, hosted on GitHub, and is installed via CocoaPods, you’re pretty safe.
 Be extra careful with bundling closed-source binaries or SDKs you don’t fully trust.

-If you bundled a malicious SDK in your app, it can have catastrophic consequences, from stealing sensitive user data, to doing phishing attacks.
+Bundling a malicious SDK in your app can lead to catastrophe, such as stealing of sensitive user data and phishing attacks.

-Today’s hackers are smart: they will try their best to hide under the radar, so it’s impossible to tell if this kind of attack is actively being used.
+Since this type of attack can be done with little trace, it's hard to tell if such attack is being used.
+By using open source code, we as developers can better protect ourselves, and with it, our customers.

 ## Thank you

 Special thanks to [Manu Wallner](https://twitter.com/acrooow) for doing the voice recordings for the video.

-Special thanks to my friends for providing feedback on this post: [Dave Schukin](https://twitter.com/schukin), [Manu Wallner](https://twitter.com/acrooow), [Dominik Weber](https://twitter.com/domysee) and Neel Rao
+Special thanks to my friends for providing feedback on this post: [Dave Schukin](https://twitter.com/schukin), [Manu Wallner](https://twitter.com/acrooow), [Dominik Weber](https://twitter.com/domysee), [Gilad](https://twitter.com/giladronat) and Neel Rao